C. B. Lee

-C. B. Lee is a Chinese-Vietnamese-American author based out of Los Angeles, California.
-They are the author of young adult fiction, best known for their Sidekick Squad series, which follows a quartet of teenagers in a near future world of superheroes and supervillains.
+C. B. Lee is an American author of young adult literature based in Los Angeles, California.
+They are best known for their Sidekick Squad series, which follows a quartet of teenagers in a near future world of superheroes and supervillains.

 Profile

 Lee's parents are immigrants from Vietnam and China.
-Lee is openly bisexual and also open about their struggles with mental illness.
+Lee is bisexual and open about their struggles with mental illness.
 They have been featured in Teen Vogue, Hypable, and Wired Magazine for their novels.
 Lee is represented by Thao Le of the Sandra Dijkstra Literary Agency.

 Selected works

 Their debut young adult novel, Seven Tears at High Tide, about a boy who gets rescued and falls for a selkie, was published by Duet Books in 2015.
 It won the 2016 Rainbow Award for Bisexual Fantasy & Fantasy Romance in 2016 and was a finalist for the 2016 Bisexual Book Award in the category Young Adult and Speculative Fiction.

 The first book in the Sidekick Squad series, Not Your Sidekick, was published by Duet Books in 2016.
 It tells the story of Jess, a bisexual teen without superpowers living in a world where superpowers are normal, who has to compete with her town's infamous supervillain for her dream internship and deal with her crush on her friend Abby.
 Not Your Sidekick was a finalist for the 2017 Lambda Literary Award in the category LGBTQ Children's/Young Adult and a finalist for the 2017 Bisexual Book Award in Speculative Fiction.
 The second book, Not Your Villain, following the protagonists from the first novel who have now joined a resistance movement, was published by Duet Books in 2017.
 A third book, Not Your Backup, was published in 2019.
-Lee cites the X-men and wanting to write a story incorporating identity and alienation as inspiration for writing the series.
+Lee cites the X-Men and wanting to write a story incorporating identity and alienation as inspiration for writing the series.

 Lee also contributed a short story to Saundra Mitchell's Out Now: Queer We Go Again!, published by Inkyard Press in 2020.